-A written report was submitted to FARCO after each visit and no significant issues requiring immediate attention were identified.
+Written reports were submitted to FARCO after each visit and no significant issues requiring immediate attention were identified.
 Other matters which have been brought to our attention have been dealt with in a timely manner.

 Review of Effectiveness

 As Accounting Officer, the Chief Executive Officer, has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question, the review has been informed by: